-- Only humanities and social science doctoral students who have achieved candidacy are eligible to apply.
+- Only doctoral students who have achieved candidacy are eligible to apply.

-- Students must be in good academic standing and must obtain authorization from their Director of Graduate Studies, indicating that they have departmental approval to participate in this program.
+- Students must be in good academic standing and must obtain authorization from their Director of Graduate Studies (DGS) to apply.
+Students should ask their DGS to complete this form to indicate students have departmental approval to participate in this program.

 - International students may participate in the program, but will need appropriate work authorization to do so for internship sites off campus.
 International students should consult with the International Center to discuss what work authorization may be needed in order to participate in an internship.